 • Spectacular green and pink algae blooms on snow-slopes and ice cliffs.

 • Whale watching is still very good.

-In Falkland Islands and South Georgia spring and summer arrive earlier than in the South Shetlands & the Antarctic Peninsula and consequently the breeding activities of sea-birds and sea mammals start earlier there.
-South Georgia is home to several birds with a cycle longer than one year, so eggs and young in King Penguin colonies can always be found from November to March.
-November is full spring in South Georgia, comparable with December in the South Shetlands, but without sea-ice.
+In Falkland Islands and South Georgia, spring and summer arrive earlier than in the South Shetlands & the Antarctic Peninsula; and consequently the breeding activities of sea-birds and sea mammals start earlier there.
+South Georgia is home to several birds with a cycle longer than one year, so eggs and young in the King Penguin colonies can always be found from November to March.
+November is full spring in South Georgia; comparable with December in the South Shetlands, but without sea-ice.

 You can now visit the Antarctic Peninsula and South Shetland Islands in the comfort of the USHUAIA.
-From the southern spring onwards, large birds and sea mammals gather at breeding colonies and the ceaseless daylight of the southern summer makes exploration in this incomparable landscape a unique experience. … Our expedition cruises are trips of a lifetime!
+From the southern spring and onward, large birds and sea mammals gather at breeding colonies, and the ceaseless daylight of the southern summer makes exploration in this incomparable landscape a unique experience. … Our expedition cruises are trips of a lifetime!